 Moderator: Chief Couch Potato Kylie

-Who: “Game of Thrones,” airs on premium cable TV, specifically on HBO, Spring Sundays at 9:00 PM.
+Who: “Game of Thrones,” airs on premium cable TV, specifically on HBO, though it is currently on hiatus.

 What: “Game of Thrones” is a fantasy drama based on the series of novels entitled A Song of Ice and Fire, by George R. R. Martin, which tells the tale of the land of Westeros and the various families and factions vying for the Iron Throne, i.e. rule of all of the seven kingdoms in a world of magic, dragons, swordplay, and death (for a more detailed Synopsis, read here).

 When: The Season Seven finale aired on HBO on Sunday, August 27, 2017, at 9:00 PM.

 Where: The show is set in the fictional land of Westeros, a world that could be Europe, could be Middle Earth, or could be most fantasy/epic realms.
 Westeros is divided into Seven Kingdoms, but rule of all kingdoms hails from the Iron Throne, in King’s Landing.
 The show follows key characters across most realms.